 Tiered or volume pricing is a very common pricing model in the SaaS and a subscription-based world.
 Basically, a company offers different price packages where volume is the key differentiator.
 What constitutes volume varies of course.
-Let's take a look at few examples.If you are wondering what is the difference between tiered and volume pricing, refer to this article.
+Let's take a look at few examples.Refer to this article, if you are wondering what is the difference between tiered and volume pricing.

 In the world of email marketing, for example, tiered or volume pricing is based on the number of unique email addresses you have in your database.